 How delinquency compares to default

-Default is the result when a financial account has been delinquent for a certain period of time, and it usually means a borrower has missed a few payments in a row over the course of a few weeks or months.
-This time period is dependent on the type of financial account — for example, you’ll likely see your mortgage default after 90 days of missed payments, 180 days for credit cards and 270 days for a federal student loan (for a private student loan, it could be as soon as 90 days ).
+Default is the end result when a financial account has been delinquent for a certain period of time, and it usually means a borrower has missed a few payments in a row over a few weeks or months.
+This time period is dependent on the type of financial account.

 If your debt defaults, expect an especially steep drop in your credit score.